Calvin Coolidge: 1928 election

-In the summer of 1927, Coolidge vacationed in the Black Hills of South Dakota, where he engaged in horseback riding and fly fishing and attended rodeos.
-He made Custer State Park his "summer White House".
-While on vacation, Coolidge surprisingly issued a terse statement that he would not seek a second full term as president: "I do not choose to run for President in 1928."
+In the summer of 1927, Coolidge vacationed in the Black Hills of South Dakota.
+While on vacation, he issued a terse statement that he would not seek a second full term as president: "I do not choose to run for President in 1928."
 After allowing the reporters to take that in, Coolidge elaborated.
-"If I take another term, I will be in the White House till 1933 … Ten years in Washington is longer than any other man has had ittoo long!"
+"If I take another term, I will be in the White House till 1933 … Ten years in Washington is longer than any other man has had it—too long!"

 In his memoirs, Coolidge explained his decision not to run: "The Presidential office takes a heavy toll of those who occupy it and those who are dear to them.
 While we should not refuse to spend and be spent in the service of our country, it is hazardous to attempt what we feel is beyond our strength to accomplish."

 After leaving office, he and Grace returned to Northampton, where he wrote his memoirs.
-The Republicans retained the White House in 1928 with a landslide by Herbert Hoover.
-Coolidge had been reluctant to endorse Hoover as his successor; on one occasion he remarked that "for six years that man has given me unsolicited adviceall of it bad."
-Even so, Coolidge had no desire to split the party by publicly opposing the nomination of the popular commerce secretary.
+The Republicans retained the White House in 1928 when Herbert Hoover was elected in a landslide.
+Coolidge was reluctant to endorse Hoover.
+On one occasion he remarked, "for six years that man has given me unsolicited advice—all of it bad."
+But Coolidge had no desire to split the party by publicly opposing Hoover's nomination.

 Post-presidency (1929–1933)

 After his presidency, Coolidge retired to a spacious home in Northampton, "The Beeches".
-He kept a Hacker runabout boat on the Connecticut River and was often observed on the water by local boating enthusiasts.
-During this period, he also served as chairman of the Non-Partisan Railroad Commission, an entity created by several banks and corporations to survey the country's long-term transportation needs and make recommendations for improvements.
+He kept a Hacker runabout boat on the Connecticut River, and local boating enthusiasts often observed him on the water.
+During this time, he chaired the Non-Partisan Railroad Commission, an entity several banks and corporations created to survey the country's long-term transportation needs and make recommendations for improvements.
 He was an honorary president of the American Foundation for the Blind, a director of New York Life Insurance Company, president of the American Antiquarian Society, and a trustee of Amherst College.

 Coolidge published his autobiography in 1929 and wrote a syndicated newspaper column, "Calvin Coolidge Says", from 1930 to 1931.
-Faced with a Democratic landslide in the 1932 presidential election, some Republicans spoke of rejecting Hoover as their party's nominee, and instead drafting Coolidge to run.
-Coolidge made it clear that he was not interested in running again, and that he would publicly repudiate any effort to draft him.
+Faced with looming defeat in 1932, some Republicans spoke of rejecting Herbert Hoover as their party's nominee, and instead drafting Coolidge to run, but the former President made it clear that he was not interested in running again, and that he would publicly repudiate any effort to draft him, should it come about.
 Hoover was renominated, and Coolidge made several radio addresses in support of him.
-Hoover then lost the general election to Coolidge's 1920 vice presidential Democratic opponent Franklin D. Roosevelt in a landslide.
+Hoover lost the general election to Franklin D. Roosevelt in a landslide.